CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/prerequisites/MyLearning.md

 It is available on both stores under CrossKnowledge My Learning

+Latest mobile application version available on stores is the only supported version.
+Please note that SCORM connectors are not optimized for mobile usage.

 These technical requirements may be modified according to technical developments of CrossKnowledge solutions.

 ## Content